 Rhian's Deepwater paintings are currently on exhibition at Pendre Art Gallery & Restaurant in Cardigan.
 The collection of underwater paintings depicting sea life around Pembrokeshire include diving Gannets, Jellyfish, Whitebait and others were selected for the exhibition by Sophie at Pendre Art Gallery & Restaurant.
 The atmospheric Gallery Restaurant, owned by George, now offers an ideal place to meet friends, family and work colleagues for a first rate cup of coffee surrounded by an underwater world.
-All artworks are available for sale at the gallery (unless marked as 'sold').
+All artworks are available for sale at the gallery (unless marked as 'sold') and via this website.
 Artworks are individually priced and open to offers.

 Doctoral research into Art, Science and Climate Change 2017